pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/onelogin.md

   - /docs/console/accounts/saml/onelogin/
 ---

-This guide walks you through configuring OneLogin as a SAML SSO identity provider (IdP) for the Pulumi Console.
+This guide walks you through configuring OneLogin as a SAML SSO identity provider (IdP) for the Pulumi Service.

 ## Prerequisites